How Marriage Affects Car Insurance: Savings & When to Combine Policies

 Defensive driving course 5–10% discount May need renewal every 3 years

 Maintain separate policies if the math works in your favor, though this sacrifices multi-car discounts.
 Violations typically age off a driving record after 3–5 years, so rates often improve naturally over time with no new incidents.
-For more context on how violations affect your costs long-term, review our guide on how license points affect insurance rates.
+For more insight into how life changes affect your costs long-term, review our guide on car insurance after divorce to see what happens on the flip side.

 Additional Coverage Considerations